JohnIrvine1433/ThemeMaster/index.md

 - Select key exits ThemeMaster.
 - You can force quit ThemeMaster by pressing Select + Start.

-### Image viewer
+### Theme's preview
-While displaying a preview picture (when not available, theme's details will be displayed instead)
+(not available on ROCKNIX)
 - Controls are : X to quit displaying a picture, Y to rotate a picture.
-NB : at the moment, this functionality is not available on ROCKNIX.
+NB : theme's description from GitHub will be displayed when no preview is available.

 ## Modes
 ### Theme Gallery mode (default one)